Henry Allen (journalist): Education

 Allen obtained his degree in English and art at Hamilton College and Montgomery College.

 Career

 Allen began his painting and drawing in the late 1960s.

 He was a stationed in Vietnam in the mid-1960s as a U.S. Marine.

 Allen was a critic for The New York Review of Books and worked on staff for the New Haven Register.
 As a staff writer for the Style section, he worked at The Washington Post for 39 years.
 In 1975, he was awarded a NEH Journalism Fellowship at the University of Michigan.
 He left The Washington Post in 2009 after an altercation with a fellow staffer (although he had already announced his resignation and was planning on leaving a few weeks later).

 Allen then began teaching courses in cultural analysis in the University of Maryland honors program.

-Allen had solo shows in June 2009 at Strathmore Hall and in August 2012 at the Chebeague Island Library.
+Allen had solo shows in June 2009 at the Mansion at Strathmore (Maryland) and in August 2012 at the Chebeague Island Library.